Is my accent hurting my career?

 Look even within the United States.
-Those with a New York accent are considered rude, those with a southern accent are often viewed as less intelligent.
-Professionals with British accents are seen as sophisticated, while those with Indian accents are deemed to be less of it.
-Many of us are guilty in some way to have made assumptions based on someone’s accents – whether positive or negative!
+Those from New York are considered rude, and those of the south are often viewed as less intelligent.
+Professionals with British accents are seen as sophisticated, while those from India are deemed to be less of it.
+Many of us are guilty in some way to have made assumptions based on someone’s accent—whether positive or negative!

 And we all know these assumptions are not rooted in truth, but rather judgment.
-But instead of picking apart why we form those judgments, I’d like to share with you how YOU can position yourself to be successful, regardless of what accent you carry.
-Because the best way to conquer these judgments isn’t to rely on the data – it’s to fight the existing biases with CONFIDENCE.
+But instead of picking apart why we form those judgments, I’d like to share with you how YOU can position yourself to be successful, regardless of how you speak.
+Because the best way to conquer these judgments isn’t to rely on the data—it’s to fight the existing language bias with CONFIDENCE.

 The best way to conquer language bias

-Look, being a professional and business owner living in the United States with an accent, I too have faced insecurities around my accent due to what I thought others may be thinking of me.
+Look, being a professional and business owner living in the United States with an accent, I too have faced insecurities around it due to what I thought others may be thinking of me.

 So let me first start with a personal experience.

 Years ago, at the beginning of my career, I had been invited to a TV studio to comment on a politician’s public persona and image.
 It became a regular task to be part of this show, and although it was a wonderful opportunity, every time I watched myself later on the TV, I struggled—to be honest with you, I hated it.

 I saw and heard myself in between all those well-spoken political experts with picture-perfect American English who used these eloquent words to describe their points – and then there was myself.
 I felt I didn’t do myself, the TV show, and quite frankly the audience a favor.

 At the TV channels holiday party, I sat down with the producer of the show.
 In this more casual environment, I felt more comfortable sharing my concerns with him about my distracting accent and my simple word choices.
 He said something that forever changed my perspective: